-Sorry, Hemp-Based CBD Still Isn’t Legal in Canada
+Sorry, Your Hemp-Based CBD Oil Is Still Probably Illegal in Canada

 Most mornings, Lorraine Crawford wakes up with a stiff, painful body.
 The Toronto resident and fibromyalgia patient relies on cannabis oil to help alleviate her pain.
 Fibromyalgia is a disorder that causes muscle pain and fatigue throughout the body.
 “The combination oil helps me sleep at night,” says Crawford, “and if I wake up stiff, I’ll take the oil in the morning just to help me get through the day.”
 It also means she can enjoy taking her dogs, Ruby and Luna, for a walk in her Rexdale neighbourhood.